tanyongkiam/cake_lpr/README.md

 # TACAS 2021 Artifact Evaluation

-This branch contains the artifact for the submission `cake_lpr: Verified Propagation Redundancy Checking in CakeML'
+This branch contains the artifact for the submission `cake_lpr: Verified Propagation Redundancy Checking in CakeML`

-The standard build instructions for `cake_lpr` can be found in this README.
+The standard build instructions for the tool `cake_lpr` can be found in this README (below).

 To run the experiments, please read the respective READMEs in:

-`experiments/sadical` (Section 5.1)
+`experiments/sadical` (corresponds to Section 5.1)

-`experiments/satrace2019` (Section 5.2)
+`experiments/satrace2019` (corresponds to Section 5.2)

-`experiments/pgbdd` (Section 5.3)
+`experiments/pgbdd` (corresponds to Section 5.3)

+Please email the authors if you have trouble with this artifact submission.

 # cake_lpr